TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/FileSystemConventions/ExtensionDirectoryStructure/Index.rst

          :code:`doc/manual.sxw`

    Description
-         This file contains extension manual in OpenOffice 1.0 format.
+         This file contains the extension manual in OpenOffice 1.0 format.
 The name or format of the file may not be changed.
 See the extension "doc_template" ("Documentation template") on typo3.org for more information about extension manuals.